Rum and coke jello shot

-Around 2007 I came across a great blog about molecular gastronomy, Khymos.org, and one of the topics at that time was how much gelatin we should use with alcohol to achieve the desired gelling effect.
-It made it easier for me to find the right proportions of alcohol to gelatin.
+Around 2007, I came across a great blog about molecular gastronomy, Khymos.org.
+One of the topics at that time was how much gelatin we should use with alcohol to achieve the desired gelling effect.
+This made it easier for me to find the right proportions of alcohol to gelatin.

-I recently decided to revisit that discussion, but the post was not in the archives anymore, so I decided to sum up what the discussion was all about.
+I recently decided to revisit that discussion, but since the post was no longer in the archives, I decided to summarize it.
 Hopefully, someone will find this information helpful.

-In the beginning, my post was supposed to be only a couple of paragraphs but slowly evolved into a bit longer one, as I decided to include more information and answer a few basic questions about gelatin.
+Initially, my post was supposed to be only a few paragraphs but slowly evolved into a bit longer as I decided to include more information and answer a few basic questions about gelatin.

 What is gelatin?